EqualExperts/dbt-unit-testing/README.md

 {% endcall %}
 ```
+Note that you need to add the mocking strategy at the test macro and on the following mocks.

-All the mocked models in the other tests will use the mocking strategy declared in dbt_project.yml file (or `FULL`, if none is specified), but this particular model in this test will use the `SIMPLIFIED` strategy.
-This can be useful if you want to use the power of the `FULL` strategy in all models except for the ones that increase the complexity of the final SQL.
+All the tests will use the mocking strategy declared in dbt_project.yml file (or `FULL`, if none is specified), but this particular test will use the `Pure` strategy.
+This can be useful if you want to use the power of the `FULL` strategy in all tests except for the ones that increase the complexity of the final SQL or that you don't have documentation the framework can rely.

 Note: Strategy names are case insensitive